 Students are expected to attend and participate in all dimensions of every course.
-A student's grade in a course may include attendance, and these policies and grading procedures will be stated clearly, in writing, by the instructor in the course syllabus before the end of the add/drop period.
+A student's grade in a course may include attendance as well as online participation, and these policies and grading procedures will be stated clearly, in writing, by the instructor in the course syllabus before the end of the add/drop period.
 Students are personally responsible for the material missed as a result of absence from class.
-Attendance policies may vary from instructor to instructor, and some courses may involve specified grade reductions for missed classes.
+Attendance policies may vary from instructor to instructor, and some courses may involve specified grade reductions for missed classes or missed online participation.
 It is the responsibility of each student to understand fully the attendance policies and procedures for every course in which the student is enrolled.